Skip to main content

 I also want to dig a little more deeply into Benjamin's want vs need dichotomy because I feel that there's a disagreement on what exactly those things are and whether Benjamin does or doesn't get them.
 What exactly does Benjamin need?

 At a glance, it feels like what Benjamin needs is a solid life strategy, and because he doesn't have that by the time he's on the bus with Elaine, it feels like he's just stuck on the ferris wheel.
 That's what most critics I've read would say, but I'd argue that this is better characterized as his want.
 Benjamin thinks that predictability will give him what he wants, but so do all his insincere and miserable neighbors.
-Benjamin wants the security and guarantee of calm waters/Benjamin needs to be the captain of his own happiness even when the shore is out of sight.
+Benjamin wants the security and guarantee of calm waters.
+What Benjamin needs is to be the captain of his own happiness even when the shore is out of sight.

 Benjamin would probably like some direction in his life (don't we all?) but I don't think Benjamin is suckered into his affair with Mrs. Robinson simply because he didn't have a clear four-year-plan.
 He chooses to use this affair as a distraction from his emptiness.
 The problem isn't that Benjamin doesn't know what to do with his future, it's what he does, or rather what he doesn't do, in the face of uncertainty.
 Benjamin at the start is so confused and desperate for meaning that he'll find it in bed with the wife of his dad's business partner.